lokeshbadolia/KidsAdda/README.md

 It Contains Various Videos, and Fun Games which devlops the IQ of a kid.
 While playing they can learn various stuff, it contains Rhymes, Prayers, and Various Fun maths Video.
+It Also conatins some Logic Games which helps in increasing the Consentration level of kids.

 ## ScreenShots